 2 Escape Routes & Fire Spread Ease of Use Obstructions should be removed from the escape routes in the following locations: Medium Identified There is a significant number of items located in the common areas, which may present a trip hazard and/or obstruction in the event of a fire.
 Whilst it is appreciated that in the most part these items have been placed with the good intention of raising the aesthetics and appearance of the balconies and external areas of the building, these are to an unacceptable level.
 Residents should be asked to limit the number of items and these areas should be monitored to ensure they do not build up.
 (1st 2nd and 3rd floor balconies).
 03/10/2023 This task is still outstanding.
+Version 4: 27/08/24 This task remains outstanding.

 3 Escape Routes & Fire Spread Dampers, Ducts and Chutes Repair the refuse chute hatches in the following locations, to afford 30 minutes of fire resistance: All floors.
 03/10/2023 This task is still outstanding.
-Low Identified

-4 Fire Prevention Housekeeping Although the amount of combustibles currently in communal areas is not unreasonable, the premises should be monitored to ensure the amount of items does not build-up.
+Version 4: 27/08/24 This task remains outstanding.
+Low Identified 4 Fire Prevention Housekeeping Although the amount of combustibles currently in communal areas is not unreasonable, the premises should be monitored to ensure the amount of items does not build-up.
 03/10/2023 This task is still outstanding.
 Low Identified 5 Fire Prevention Gas Repair the gas meter cabinet on the ground floor.
 03/10/2023 This task is still outstanding.
-Advisory Identified 6 Escape Routes & Fire Spread Construction and Glazing Provide fire stopping at the following locations: Cable penetrations in the electrical cupboard require fire stopping.
-There is also a grill above this door which is broken and it is apparent that the cupboard is not fire stopped at this point.
-This should be properly fire stopped and it should be confirmed that all pipe and cable penetrations in this location are also properly fire stopped.
-03/10/2023 This task is still outstanding.
-Medium Identified
+Version 4: 27/08/24 This task remains outstanding.
+Advisory Identified

-7 Escape Routes & Fire Spread Fire Doors Install a self-closing device on the following doors: High Identified Flats 7 & 15
+6 Escape Routes & Fire Spread Fire Doors Install a self-closing device on the following doors: High Identified Flats 7 & 15 7 Escape Routes & Fire Spread Fire Doors Adjust the free-swing device on the following doors: Flat 11 High Identified